buditanrim/buditanrim.github.io/_posts/2021-05-11-rolling-out-design-system.md

 It’s a valid question.
 Why would they?

-After your team builds the design system, you’ll need to roll it out.
-Hoping that team will adopt it.
-But, here’s the thing: it takes time and effort.
+After the design system team builds the library, you’ll need to roll it out.
+Hoping that team will adopt it and in the long run, hopefully people will contribute to it.
+But, here’s the thing about rolling out: it takes time and effort.

 Some people will stand against it, especially in a fast-paced environment.
 People generally choose the short-term rewards over the long-term consequences.
 In the psychology circle, it's known as temporal discounting.
 Just like smoking—people know it will increase the chance of lung cancer, but still smoke for the immediate reward.
 If the product decision-maker couldn’t understand that, they will more likely ignore the design system.